jhwhenry/cpd/CPD_Upgrade_482_to_485.md

 ```

 4. Upgrade the operands in the operands project for CPD instance.
-<br/>Run the cpd-cli manage login-to-ocp command to log in to the cluster.
+<br>Run the cpd-cli manage login-to-ocp command to log in to the cluster.
 ```
 cpd-cli manage login-to-ocp \
 --username=${OCP_USERNAME} \